Chiral Bell-state transfer via dissipative Liouvillian dynamics

-\textit{Chiral Bell-state transfer.--} We now turn to the core of this Letter: chiral state transfer in the vicinity of EPs in the two-qubit system.
+\textit{Chiral Bell-state transfer.--} We now turn to the core of this Letter: CST in the vicinity of EPs.
 We first investigate the case $\gamma_0=0$, in which the initial and final points (i.e., $t=0$ and $t=T$) of the trajectory are $\gamma=\delta=0$.
-In this case, at the initial and final points of the trajectory times, $H_0$ and $H_\text{eff}$ have the same spectrum and eigenvectors, $\{ \ket{11}, \ket{\Psi^+}, \ket{\Psi^-}, \ket{00}\}$ (see Supp.
-Mat.
-Sec. ~\ref{app:EPs} for general expressions).
-Importantly, at $t=0$, the eigenmatrices of $\mathcal L$ can be constructed from the eigenvectors of $H_0$ and $H_{\text{eff}}$.
-This equivalence between Hamiltonian, effective Hamiltonian, and Liouvillian dynamics at the origin of the trajectory is essential for chiral Bell-state transfer.
-For our case with fermionic reservoirs, we choose the inverse temperatures $\beta_1 \to -\infty$ and $\beta_2\to\infty$.
-This choice of temperatures corresponds to perfect population inversion in reservoir 1 ($n_1=1$) and to initialization in the lowest energy level ($n_2=0$) for reservoir 2, leading to the specific gain and loss situation shown in Fig. \ref{fig:setup} (a).
-As discussed at the end of this section, this corresponds to the optimal setup for chiral Bell-state transfer.
-We note that this condition has a connection to PT symmetry in the two-qubit system (see Supp.
-Mat.
-Sec. \ref{app:PT}).
-We characterize the state along the trajectory at all times $t \in [0,T]$ with its fidelity with respect to one of the Bell states $\mathcal{F}_{\ket{\Psi^\pm}}(t) \coloneqq \Tr \{\ketbra{\Psi^\pm}{\Psi^\pm} \rho(t)\}$.
+In this case, at the initial and final points of the trajectory, $H_0$ and $H_\text{eff}$ have the same spectrum and eigenvectors, $\{ \ket{11}, \ket{\Psi^+}, \ket{\Psi^-}, \ket{00}\}$.
+Moreover, at $t=0$, the eigenmatrices of $\mathcal L$ can be constructed from the eigenvectors of $H_0$ and $H_{\text{eff}}$ \cite{Minganti2019}.
+This equivalence between Hamiltonian, NHH, and Liouvillian dynamics at the origin of the trajectory is essential for chiral Bell-state transfer.
+For a setup with fermionic reservoirs, we choose the inverse temperatures $\beta_1 \to -\infty$ and $\beta_2\to\infty$.
+This corresponds to perfect population inversion in reservoir 1 ($n_1=1$) and to initialization in the lowest energy level ($n_2=0$) for reservoir 2, leading to the gain and loss situation shown in Fig. \ref{fig:setup} (a).
+As we will see later, this corresponds to the optimal setup for chiral Bell-state transfer.
+It also has a connection to PT symmetry in the setup (see SM Sec.
+IV and Ref. \cite{Huber2020}).
+We characterize the state along the trajectory with its fidelity with respect to one of the Bell states $\mathcal{F}_{\ket{\Psi^\pm}}(t) \coloneqq \Tr \{\ketbra{\Psi^\pm}{\Psi^\pm} \rho(t)\}$.